 Because of the country's recent political history I wasn't sure if I — an obvious foreigner — would be allowed to enter the polling station, let alone be allowed to take photos.
 In the end I met with no problems; perhaps because of my professional camera equipment and the number of photographs I was taking they thought I was a sanctioned journalist or an official observer.
 Or perhaps it was because so few people had turned up to vote at the polling station.

 Leaving the polling station I walked toward the outskirts of the township.
 The route was mainly filled with K'iche' people leaving the market — it was late afternoon by now.
 As I saw these two women carrying home what they had not sold I considered asking them whether they had voted earlier that day.
-My better judgment left me asking myself whether they would vote in the September, 2011 election.If you enjoyed reading this article, please consider "buying us a coffee" to help us cover the cost of hosting our web site.
+My better judgment left me asking myself whether they would vote in the September, 2011 election.If you enjoyed reading this article, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
+Please click on the link or scan the QR code.
 Thanks!